istarkov/pbl/packages/stdind/README.md

 # stdind

-Wraps stdin and allow it to be accessed via a WebSocket.
+Wraps base64 encoded output of any command and allow it to be accessed via a WebSocket.

+Also starts a web app on 4000 (default) port with full featured terminal window, and shows all output as in ordinary terminal app.

 ## Install